tedtoal/XPT2046_Touchscreen_TT/README.md

 ## Using touch and release events

-The easiest way to monitor touchscreen touches (and the end of the touch, also called a release) is to use touch and release events, supported by the TS_ILI9341 class, of which the touchscreen-tft object *(ts_display)* is an instance.
+The easiest way to monitor touchscreen touches (and the end of the touch, also called a release) is to use touch and release events, supported by the TS_Display class, of which the touchscreen-display object *(ts_display)* is an instance.

-Initialization is as shown in the previous sections above, including initializing the TFT display *(tft)*, touchscreen *(ts)*, and touchscreen-tft object *(ts_display)*.
+Initialization is as shown in the previous sections above, including initializing the display *(lcd)*, touchscreen *(ts)*, and touchscreen-display objects *(ts_display)*.
 Then, in the standard Arduino *loop()* function, call the *ts_display* object's *getTouchEvent()* function to test for a touch or release event and handle it accordingly.
 For example:

 ```
 void loop() {